 When sending money to business associates, shops, family, or friends abroad, there are lots of options you can choose from to facilitate your transfer.
 Traditionally, banks have been the go-to choice for transferring money between people thanks to their well-known brands and international networks, but banks now have competition from a host of online money transfer providers that are often able to offer cheaper ways of sending money abroad and offer better exchange rates.

-These companies can transfer money online to recipients in different parts of the world within minutes, hours, or a couple of days (depending on factors including the payment method you choose).
-They are particularly useful when sending money in emergencies or to remote areas where people have no access to formal banking services – but they can be used in any scenario and are most often the best option when transferring money overseas.
+Money transfer companies are particularly useful when sending money in emergencies or to remote areas where people have no access to formal banking services, but they can be used in any scenario and are most often the best option when transferring money overseas.

 For this, let’s assume you want to send money to Australia from the the United States.
 Depending on the bank or online money transfer provider you choose, you’ll find a range of fees being charged to transfer money overseas.
 Online providers tend to come in cheaper than banks.
 For example, WorldRemit will charge you a flat fee of $3.99 to send any amount to Australia from the United States, whereas XE charges zero fees, and TransferWise charges a variable percentage fee depending on the size of your transfer.
 For instance, sending $1000 to Australia using TransferWise will cost you $9.03 in fees while $1500 will cost you $13.